 Also, there are a number of US pharmaceutical companies that no longer have any interest in creating the older fluids and drugs that are considered “staples of emergency care”, and now focus their time on creating products that yield a higher profit margin.
 There is no way for the FDA to force these companies to continue making these drugs or other products, which then leaves those in the field without the necessities for saving lives and helping people.

 This has spurred a bit of creativity in the world of vending machines.

 The EMT medical supply vending machine will provide alerts to paramedics when a piece of equipment or drug is getting low or close to its expiration.
-The items that are about to expire can be returned to the distributor for a credit, and it is known that fewer should be ordered the next time around.
-This minimizes the amount of drugs and other supplies that are being thrown away each month and in turn saves money.
+The items that are about to expire can be returned to the distributor for credit, and it is known that fewer should be ordered the next time around.
+This minimizes the number of drugs and other supplies that are being thrown away each month and in turn, saves money.

 The idea of a medical vending machine has definitely caught on and allows for better control of these necessary items, while still ensuring that those in the field have what they need.
 Security is also not an issue, since the machines require codes and other verification techniques to distribute the items inside.
-This minimizes theft and still ensures EMT’s can restock when necessary.
-The majority of these EMT vending machines are being placed at fire stations, since the FDA ruled a few years back that hospitals were no longer allowed to be a supply distributor for EMT’s and rather were considered an end user.
+This minimizes theft and still ensures EMTs can restock when necessary.
+The majority of these EMT vending machines are being placed at fire stations since the FDA ruled a few years back that hospitals were no longer allowed to be supply distributors for EMTs and rather were considered end-user.

 For any cities or towns that are still catching on to this new trend, acquiring the EMT supply vending machine does represent a significant up-front investment, however, in the long-run, it is well worth the expense.
 UCaplt offers medical supply vending machines that will reduce shortages of supplies and minimize the costs experienced by these towns.
 Give us a call today at 877-771-4446.